WebEngineering-Univaq/WE_Lecture_Slides/english/CSS_EN.md

 ####  Round corners with CSS3

 Before CSS3, smooth the corners of a box required complex tricks or even images.
-Now you can use the border-radius property       **(you still need to give the element a border with the properties described in the previous slides!)**
+Now you can use the `border-radius property` (**you still need to give the element a border with the properties just described**)

 - `border-radius` (`border-top-left-radius`, `border-top-right-radius`, `border-bottom-right-radius`, `border-bottom-left-radius`)
 **Values**: *radius* | *percentage* | `initial` | `inherit`